loopbackio/loopback-next/_SPIKE_.md

 ### Integration with CrudRepository APIs

-The CRUD-related Repository interfaces and classes are accepting a new generic argument `Links` that's describing navigational properties.
+The CRUD-related Repository interfaces and classes are accepting a new generic argument `Relations` that's describing navigational properties.

 Example use in application-level repositories: